-Lassa fever cases suffer from severe under-reporting based on reported fatalities.
+Lassa Fever cases suffer from severe under-reporting based on reported fatalities.

 Abstract

-Introduction: Lassa fever is a viral haemorrhagic fever endemic to eight West African countries.
+Introduction: Lassa Fever is a viral haemorrhagic fever endemic to eight West African countries.
 Symptomatic disease is expected to occur in 20% of those infected, transmission typically occurs from viral spillover from rodent hosts.
 The combination of limited access to diagnostics and access to healthcare means the true burden of this disease is unknown.

-Methods: The case fatality rate among confirmed, probable, and possible cases of Lassa fever in endemic regions is expected to be around 15%.
+Methods: The case fatality rate among confirmed, probable, and possible cases of Lassa Fever in endemic regions is expected to be around 15%.
 Here, annual reported cases and deaths have been used to estimate the case fatality to rate, using three subsets of available data, to understand the scale of under-reporting of severe human cases.

-Results: 38 records of Lassa fever reported cases and deaths were produced comprising 5,230 reported cases and 1,482 reported deaths from 7 countries.
+Results: 38 records of Lassa Fever reported cases and deaths were produced comprising 5,230 reported cases and 1,482 reported deaths from 7 countries.
 The estimated case fatality rate ranges from 16.5-25.6% (S.D. = 11.5-32.2%).
 The expected number of severe cases between 2012-2022 is 8,995 with current reported numbers 58% of expected.

-Conclusion: This analysis highlights current uncertainty and systemic under-reporting of the morbidity and mortality burden Lassa fever in its endemic region and must be considered when discussing the epidemiology of this neglected tropical disease.
+Conclusion: This analysis highlights current uncertainty and systemic under-reporting of the morbidity and mortality burden Lassa Fever in its endemic region and must be considered when discussing the epidemiology of this neglected tropical disease.

 Introduction

-Lassa fever, caused by Lassa mammarenavirus is an endemic zoonotic infectious disease, with outbreaks of human infection regularly recorded from eight West African countries (Balogun, Akande, and Hamer 2021).
-The primary zoonotic reservoir (Mastomys natalensis) is thought to be responsible for most cases in endemic regions with limited human-to-human transmission.
+Lassa Fever, caused by Lassa mammarenavirus is an endemic zoonotic infectious disease, with outbreaks of human infection regularly recorded from eight West African countries (Balogun, Akande, and Hamer 2021).
+The primary zoonotic reservoir, the Natal multimammate mouse (Mastomys natalensis), is thought to be responsible for most cases in endemic regions with limited human-to-human transmission.
 Sporadic human cases are detected in non-endemic countries due to infected travellers.
-Most infections (~ 80%) are thought to produce minimal symptoms, while symptomatic disease can lead to severe symptoms requiring hospitalisation and death.
+Most infections (~ 80%) are thought to produce minimal symptoms, while symptomatic disease can lead to severe symptoms requiring hospitalisation and leading to death.

-The number of individuals at risk of Lassa fever is projected to increase due to increased human population, land-use change and climate change (Redding et al. 2021).
-Although, our understanding of the current impact across the endemic region is lacking due to limited diagnostics, surveillance, and reporting.
-The degree of under-reporting of cases presenting to healthcare is unknown, while the reporting of deaths associated with notifiable diseases such as Lassa fever are typically more complete.
-The Case Fatality Rate (CFR) of Lassa fever is estimated at 15% with wide variability, two recent studies of hospitalised populations in Nigeria recorded CFRs of 14% and 31%, with a study in Sierra Leone estimating a CFR of 69% (Duvignaud et al. 2021; Strampe et al. 2021; Shaffer et al. 2014).
+The number of individuals at risk of Lassa Fever is projected to increase due to increased human population, land-use change and climate change (Redding et al. 2021).
+Our understanding of the current impact across the endemic region is lacking due to limited diagnostics, surveillance, and reporting.
+The degree of under-reporting of cases presenting to healthcare is unknown, while the reporting of deaths associated with notifiable diseases such as Lassa Fever are typically more complete.
+The Case Fatality Rate (CFR) of Lassa Fever is estimated at 15% with wide variability, two recent studies of hospitalised populations in Nigeria recorded CFRs of 14% and 31%, with a study in Sierra Leone estimating a CFR of 69% (Duvignaud et al. 2021; Strampe et al. 2021; Shaffer et al. 2014).

 The scale of under-reporting can be estimated from the number of cases that would be expected to produce the number of reported deaths under the assumption that these suffer from fewer limitations in reporting.
 The number of estimated cases can then be compared to the reported cases to produce a proportion of expected cases that are reported.
 This approach has been adopted during the current COVID-19 pandemic by organisation such as the World Health Organisation and can help to estimate the unrecognised burden of a disease.